Fort Pilar: Establishment

-In 1635, upon the requests of the Jesuit missionaries and Bishop Fray Pedro of Cebu, the Spanish governor of the Philippines Juan Cerezo de Salamanca (1633–1635) approved the building of a stone fort in defense against pirates and raiders of the sultans of Mindanao and Jolo.
-The cornerstone of the fort, originally called Real Fuerte de San José (Royal Fort of Saint Joseph), was laid by Melchor de Vera, a Jesuit priest-engineer, on June 23, 1635, which also marks the founding of Zamboanga as a city.
+In 1635, upon the requests of the Jesuit missionaries and Bishop Fray Pedro of Cebu, the Spanish governor of the Philippines Juan Cerezo de Salamanca (1633–1635) approved the building of a stone fort in defense against pirates and raiders from the sultanates of Maguindanao and Sulu.
+The cornerstone of the fort, originally called Real Fuerte de San José ("Royal Fort of Saint Joseph"), was laid by Melchor de Vera, a Jesuit priest-engineer, on June 23, 1635, which also marks the founding of Zamboanga as a city.

-The construction of the early fort continued within the governorship of Sebastián Hurtado de Corcuera (1635–1644), ex-governor of Panama.
-Because of insufficient manpower, laborers from Cavite, Cebu, Bohol, and Panay had to be imported to help the Spaniards, Mexicans and Peruvians in the construction of the fort.
-This period also marks the beginning of the Zamboangueño Chavacano as a pidgin that eventually developed into a full-fledged creole language for Zamboangueños.
+The construction of the early fort continued under the Governor-General Sebastián Hurtado de Corcuera (1635–1644), previously governor of Panama.
+Insufficient manpower drove the import of laborers from Cavite, Cebu, Bohol, and Panay to help the Spaniards, Mexicans and Peruvians in construction of the fort.
+This period also marks the emergence of Zamboangueño Chavacano as a pidgin that eventually developed into a full-fledged creole language.

 Early attacks

-Fort San José was attacked by the Dutch in 1646 and was later abandoned by the Spanish troops who went back to Manila in 1662 to help fight the Chinese pirate Koxinga who had earlier defeated the Dutch.
+Fort San José was attacked by the Dutch Republic in 1646, and was later abandoned by Spanish troops who went back to Manila in 1662 to help fight the Chinese pirate Koxinga who had earlier defeated Dutch forced.
 In 1669, the Jesuit missionaries rebuilt the fort after pirates and raiders had again destroyed it.

-In 1718–1719, it was rebuilt by the Spaniard engineer Juan Sicarra upon the orders of Spanish Governor General Fernando Manuel de Bustillo Bustamante y Rueda and was renamed as Real Fuerte de Nuestra Señora del Pilar de Zaragoza (Royal Fort of Our Lady of the Pillar of Zaragoza) in honor of the patron virgin of Spain, Our Lady of the Pillar.
-A year later Dalasi, king of Bulig, and 3,000 Moro pirates attacked the fort; the defenders repulsed the attack.
+In 1718–1719, it was rebuilt by Spaniard engineer Juan Sicarra upon the orders of Governor-General Fernando Manuel de Bustillo Bustamante y Rueda and was renamed Real Fuerte de Nuestra Señora del Pilar de Zaragoza ("Royal Fort of Our Lady of the Pillar of Zaragoza"), after the Blessed Virgin Mary’s title as patroness of Spain.
+A year later, King Dalasi of Bulig and 3,000 Moro pirates attacked the fort; the defenders repulsed the attack.

 In 1798 the British Royal Navy bombarded the fort but again it proved robust enough to repel the attack.
-Fort Pilar was the scene of a mutiny of 70 prisoners in 1872.
+Fort Pilar was the scene of a mutiny by 70 prisoners in 1872.